Green Performance Design Elements

 What is a “green building” or “green construction”?

 A green building is one that is healthy for its occupants and is sensitive to our environment.
-Nevertheless, the word “Green” in building design and construction needs context.
+Nevertheless, the word “green” in building design and construction needs context.
 There are so many different levels of quality and sustainability that can be put into buildings.
-Therefore, working with a credible architect is the best way to ensure you achieve the right level of “green”.
+Therefore, working with a credible architect is the best way to ensure you achieve the right level of green certification.

 - Formaldehyde-free, low VOC paints, and coatings reduce “off-gassing” that can result in dangerous pollution.